rashid44/github-command/README.md

 1. Add changes on your branch
 2. Commit
 3. checkout to master
-4. git pull
+4. git pull origin master
 5. checkout to your local branch
 6. git merge master
 7. solve conflict (if any)
 8. git checkout master
-9. merge your branch to master
+9. git merge your-branch-name
-10. git push
+10. git push origin master

 ## Create a new branch in remote repository
 * Create a new folder in your local machine